ShotaroBeppu/ShotaroBeppu.github.io/index.md

 Prior to this, I worked at <a href="https://urbanlabs.uchicago.edu/labs/energy-environment">UChicago Urban Labs E&E Lab</a> studying spatial/environmental economics.

-I received a Master's in Applied Science from MIT's <a href="https://economics.mit.edu/academic-programs/masters-programs/masters-data-economics-and-design-policy-dedp">DEDP program</a> in August and Bachelor of Engineering from the University of Tokyo in March 2023.
+I received a Master of Applied Science from MIT's <a href="https://economics.mit.edu/academic-programs/masters-programs/masters-data-economics-and-design-policy-dedp">DEDP program</a> in August and Bachelor of Engineering from the University of Tokyo in March 2023.
 </div>

 <!-- <br> -->